Starting a New Ways Program

 1. Watch the New Ways for Families® Intro for Professionals video (1 hour) and decide if you want to do this method.
 This video primarily demonstrates the Court-Based Counseling model, but also provides important information about basis, purpose and structure the program.

-If you are only going to provide the Coaching model or Decision Skills Class model and would like to become trained by viewing the 90 minute online video training, you may register for that individually, at any time.
+If you are only going to provide the Coaching model or Decision Skills Class model, the required training is a 90 minute online video training.
+You can purchase and view the training individually, at any time.
 Contact us for group rates if you intend to train multiple people using the online video.

 6. Join the “New Ways Network”

-If implementing New Ways on an agency-level, you can begin offering the program any time after completing the training and licensing requirements.
+If implementing New Ways on an agency-level or within your individual practice, you can begin offering the program any time after completing the training and licensing requirements.

 Contact us to further discuss the steps of implementation.
 We will help you decide which approach is best for your community.